heistp/irtt/README.md

 ```

 While that's running, run a client.
 If no options are supplied, it will send
-a request once per second, like ping, but here we use an interval of 10ms
+a request once per second, like ping, but here we use an interval of 20ms
-and a test duration of 1m, with a payload of 160 bytes, to roughly simulate
+and a test duration of 1 minute, with a payload of 160 bytes, to roughly simulate
 a G.711 VoIP conversation:

 ```